sanikaahadap/sanikaahadap/README.md

 ### Hi, I am Sanika
 🤖 They say I'm diving into AI and deep learning, but honestly, I'm just splashing around in the kiddie pool of tech.
 Maybe one day I'll actually understand what I'm doing!

-📊 So, apparently I'm passionate about extracting insights from data.
-Sounds impressive, right?
-Yeah, I have no idea what that really means, but it sounded cool.

 🌌 Navigating the universe of algorithms?
 More like stumbling through a dark alley with a flashlight made of Python syntax.
 But hey, I'm trying!